Steps to Take After an Auto Accident in Texas

 Check on Your Passengers

-If you can move, you should also check on your passengers, examining them for any visible injuries or signs of physical distress, such as difficulty breathing or unconsciousness.
+If you can move, you should also check on your passengers, examining them for any visible serious injuries or signs of physical distress, such as difficulty breathing or unconsciousness.
 You should also check on the drivers and occupants of other vehicles involved in the accident.

 Get to Safety

-If you can safely drive your vehicle, enable your hazard lights and pull it to the side of the road or as far to the right shoulder as possible to avoid impeding traffic.
+If you can safely drive your vehicle, enable your hazard signs and pull it to the side of the road or as far to the right shoulder as possible to avoid impeding traffic.
 If you are waiting for police, EMS, or a tow truck, you should wait in your vehicle to avoid the risk of being struck by a vehicle passing the accident site.

 If your vehicle is disabled, you should put on its hazard lights (if possible), exit it, and safely walk to the right shoulder, to the sidewalk, or a nearby bus stop or parking lot, being careful to stay as far off the roadway as possible.
 Do not move unreasonably far from the accident scene, or you may be charged with leaving the scene of the accident.